 To begin booking meeting resources, you need to create those resources in the

 Meqaris system.
-To do that, use the --create
+To do that, use the --create parameter

 (and remember to properly quote or escape the parameters):